 The X100V features a 26.1 MP APS-C sensor and an excellent lens (newly developed for this camera!).
 The focal length is 23mm (equivalent to 35mm, thanks to the APS-C crop factor), and the f/2 maximum aperture is perfect for shooting in tough light.

-As you might expect from a Fujifilm camera, colors are amazing.
+As you might expect from a Fujifilm camera, the colors are amazing.
 And one of the nicest features is the hybrid viewfinder, which allows you to switch from optical to electronic technology when out in the field; that way, you can see the subject as it is (OVF) before checking the exposure conditions (EVF).

 The screen offers two-way tilting, a first for the X100 Series.
-This will give you more flexibility of movement when shooting from creative angles.
+This will give you more flexibility when shooting from creative angles.
 And beginners will love the presets and shooting modes, which let you preview your photos with dozens of beautiful effects.

-Not a Canon, Nikon, or Sony fan?
+Not a Canon, Nikon, Fujifilm, or Sony fan?
 Then check out the Lumix S1, a 24.2 MP full-frame mirrorless camera that offers high-quality color reproduction and all-around beautiful image quality.
 The S1 uses L-Mount lenses, so you have a wide variety of glass to choose from, and the sensor features an AR coating to minimize ghosting and flare.

 The Lumix S1 guarantees outstanding low-light performance, and you can expect minimal noise, even at higher ISOs.
 The image stabilizer will help you capture sharp images even when shooting handheld at slow shutter speeds.
 And thanks to the advanced AF system, you get fast and accurate focus, even when photographing moving subjects in low-light conditions.